joeezg/Design-Optimisation-Project/README.md

 A unit test with 2 successes and 1 failure was conducted on the convergence function

 ###
-Seperate functions were created to separate the methods used for each algorithm step.
+Separate functions were created to separate the methods used for each algorithm step.
 This improves the clarity of the code despite any redundancies created.